 Our nannies had local mobile phones which we were able to contact them via a quick text or a call if needed.
 You can get prepaid SIM card or have your mobile set to global roaming.
 Alternatively you can check in through the hotel room or villa’s local phone.

 Things to doBeaches and fun kids activities

-Bali beaches aren’t the prettiest in the world; especially for Aussies spoilt with a high standards for a good beach.
-They however will do the job and quite picturesque, with long sandy stretches of beach, warm clear water and perfect at sun set.
+Bali beaches aren’t the prettiest in the world; especially for Aussies spoilt with great beaches.
+They however will do the job and quite picturesque, with long sandy stretches of beach, warm clear water and perfect at sunset.

 The Royal Beach Seminyak is one of a few resorts that is located on Seminyak Beach.
 It’s a wide stretch of beach popular for locals and tourists alike.
 Bring some Rupiahs as there are bars and restaurants dotted along the beach.
 It’s most popular at in the morning and later afternoon.

 The sand is blistering hot at midday.
 Though you can take surfing lessons or go for a paddle on the shore.

 It’s a nice stretch of beach, what appeals is that you do feel like you are away in an exotic destination.
 There’s a constant hum of action with fisherman casting nets, well fed stray dogs taking a walk, small offerings laid out on the sand and local kids flying kites.